Yang-Zhenyuan/llm-table-assistant/z_outputs-example/task2-3/README_Task2-3.md

    - **Missing info:** Cultural context, themes, or tags indicating suitability for Chinese people; Language preferences beyond just language IDs
    - **Irrelevant info:** Rental details like rental duration and rental rate; Special features that might not relate to cultural suitability
    ```

+   *Task3 does not search for new tables by itself; it only evaluates the candidate tables provided by Task2 and judges whether each one is sufficient to answer the query.*

 ## Query2